restic/restic.github.io/_drafts/restic-foundation1-cdc.md

 104857600 bytes (105 MB) copied, 5.76985 s, 18.2 MB/s
 {% endhighlight %}

-And backup this directory with restic (into the repository we specified via the environment variable `$RESTIC_REPOSITORY` above):
+We then backup this directory with restic (into the repository we specified via the environment variable `$RESTIC_REPOSITORY` above):

 {% highlight console %}